bedecarroll/blog/content/posts/2013-12-13-the-internet-fishing-trawler-bug-hunt-edition.md

 - A bit of a troubling VMware KB, [it seems E1000 adapters can cause a purple screen of death (PSOD)](http://kb.vmware.com/kb/2059053‎).
 The remediation is to either use VMXNET3 adapters or disable RSS inside the VMs.
-I’ve tried to move away from E1000 to VMXNET3 but this is still one to watch out for.
+I've tried to move away from E1000 to VMXNET3 but this is still one to watch out for.

 - A Microsoft one this time, there is [a potential for data loss when